nikodemus/foolang/README.md

     "invoke: method
         self newContext: method on: receiver"

-- Generates code for methods given class description, method source, and backend.
-- Initial backend is C.
-- Supports:
-  - self slot references and assignments
-  - argument references
-  - messages
-  - constants
-  - simple blocks (no closures)
-- Quality of generated code unimportant, as long as it works.
+Quality of generated code unimportant, as long as it works.

 ### GC

-Steal from Jazzlang, but give up on the double-wide stuff.
-Double-word allocations.
+Simplest thing that could possibly work: mark and sweep on top of malloc and free.

 Allocation header:
   Bits 00-01: GC marks